[HISTORY: Adopted by the Board of Trustees of the Village of Cazenovia 4-3-2000 by L.L. No. 1-2000. Amendments noted where applicable.]

 [Added 3-4-2013 by L.L.
 No. 2-2013]

 In order to provide an inviting downtown environment for residents and visitors, the Village permits the placement of certain privately owned personal property on Village sidewalks in accordance with the provisions of this article.
-From May 1 to November 1, business owners/operators may place small tables and chairs and other items directly in front of the front of the building owned or leased by them, provided that the placement of such items shall not obstruct pedestrian flow or otherwise create a safety hazard as determined by the Village Zoning Enforcement Officer.
-All placements and displays of such items must be tasteful and in keeping with the streetscape of a 19th century Village.
+From May 1 to November 1, business owners/operators may place small tables and chairs, proportionately sized merchandise for sale, and other appropriate items directly in front of the front of the building owned or leased by them, designed to enhance the visual appeal of the establishment, provided the placement of such items shall not obstruct pedestrian flow or otherwise create a safety hazard as determined by the Village Zoning Enforcement Officer.
+All placements and displays of such items must be tasteful and in keeping with the streetscape of a nineteenth-century village.
 Permanently attached window boxes filled by the Garden Club may stay on the sidewalk all year.
 Movable tubs may be on the sidewalk from May 1 to November 1.

 All privately owned items from November 1 to May 1.